The “Just send me some information” Objection

 The problem: You are asking self-serving qualifying questions.

 The solution: The qualifying phase should be a well-thought-out series of sales questions that hook together like a chain.
 Each question should link itself to the next.

-These questions should be in a logical sequential order that makes sense to you and the prospect and have a natural conversational tone and feel to it, rather than an inquisition.
+These questions should be in a logical, sequential order that makes sense to you and the prospect and have a natural conversational tone and feel, rather than an inquisition.

 The Closing Rejection

 So you finish up your presentation and go for a close only to hear, “Just send me some information”.

 There are a lot of reasons why this can happen, and I would need an actual recording of the sales call to pinpoint (and fix) why you got this objection at this time; however, here are some prime areas to look at: